The 2018 Global Day of Jewish Learning will take place on Sunday, November 11

 Our individual journeys begin when we tear ourselves away from the state of aimlessness.
 This is the first step…Clearly, at this stage one does not fully understand the significance and future consequences of the spontaneous first step into the unknown.
 Only later does one reach a degree of maturity and self-knowledge that gives an understanding of the road taken.
 [This] is the departure from material and spiritual nothingness in the direction of a new and as yet unknown destination…— Rabbi Adin Even-Israel Steinsaltz, “The First Step”

 Interested in hosting a community event in November 2018?
 Sign up now and get started!

 You can also learn any time throughout the year!
 Check out year-long learning resources here.

-The full 2017 curriculum, videos, resources and guides are available to registered communities, in the toolbox.
+The full 2017 curriculum, videos, resources and guides are available to the public now.

 Have questions?
 Email us for more information.

 Want the inside scoop on 2018?
 Subscribe to our Email list.

 Past Years’ Curricula

 2017: Beauty & Ugliness